Van Dyke Parks

-Van Dyke Parks (born January 3, 1943) is an American musician, songwriter, arranger, record producer, singer, and former Warner Bros.
+Van Dyke Parks (born January 3, 1943) is an American musician, songwriter, arranger, record producer, and former Warner Bros.
 Records executive whose work encompasses orchestral pop, elaborate recording experiments, Americana iconography, free-associative lyrics, and Caribbean sounds.
-He is best known for his 1967 album Song Cycle and his collaborative work with acts such as the Beach Boys, Lowell George, and Harry Nilsson, as well as various film and television scores.
+He is best known for his 1967 album Song Cycle and his collaborative work with acts such as the Beach Boys, Lowell George, Joanna Newsom, and Harry Nilsson.

-Born in Hattiesburg, Mississippi, Parks studied voice and piano at the American Boychoir School in Princeton, New Jersey, touring nationally with the choir during his youth.
-He concurrently pursued child acting roles in television and theater productions.
+Born in Hattiesburg, Mississippi, Parks toured nationally with the American Boychoir School in Princeton, New Jersey and concurrently pursued child acting roles in television and theater productions.
 After relocating to California in 1963, he performed folk music with his brother Carson along the West Coast and contributed arrangements to Disney film soundtracks, including "The Bare Necessities" for The Jungle Book (1967).
-Following two singles issued on MGM Records—"Come to the Sunshine" (1966) and a folk rock adaptation of Beethoven's Ninth Symphony—he became an active session musician in Laurel Canyon, working with artists such as Tim Buckley, Judy Collins, and the Byrds before collaborating with Brian Wilson on the Beach Boys' Smile, later completed in 2004 as Wilson's solo album.
+By the mid-1960s, he was an active session musician in Laurel Canyon, working with artists such as Tim Buckley, Judy Collins, and the Byrds before collaborating with Brian Wilson on the Beach Boys' Smile, later completed in 2004 as Wilson's solo album.

-In 1966, Parks joined Warner Bros. through producer Lenny Waronker, with whom he collaborated on numerous albums—including those by Harpers Bizarre, Randy Newman, Arlo Guthrie, and Ry Cooder—and formed part of a creative circle at the label.
-One of the most expensive LPs ever produced at the time, Song Cycle achieved critical acclaim and influenced the 1970s singer-songwriter movement despite poor sales.
-He transitioned to an executive role at Warner Bros., where he facilitated label signings—including the Beach Boys, Little Feat, Peter Ivers, and Beaver & Krause—and spearheaded the first ever label division centered on promotional films for artists; his concepts later became foundational to MTV.
+In 1966, Parks joined Warner Bros. and formed part of a creative circle at the label through producer Lenny Waronker, with whom he collaborated on albums by Harpers Bizarre, Randy Newman, Arlo Guthrie, and Ry Cooder.
+By the early 1970s, Parks had transitioned to an executive role at Warner Bros., where he spearheaded the first ever label division centered on promotional films for artists.
+Influenced by the 1969 Santa Barbara oil spill, he concurrently pursued calypso and steel pan music in projects such as his album Discover America (1971), productions for Mighty Sparrow and the Esso Trinidad Steel Band, and Nilsson's mid-1970s recordings.

-Influenced by the 1969 Santa Barbara oil spill, Parks deepened his engagement with Caribbean musical traditions, promoting Trinidadian calypso and steel pan music through projects such as his album Discover America (1971), productions for Mighty Sparrow and the Esso Trinidad Steel Band, and Nilsson's mid-1970s recordings.
 After the late 1970s, Parks focused on composing for film and television, contributing to works including Popeye (with Nilsson, 1980), Follow That Bird (1985), and The Brave Little Toaster (1987).
 He authored a trilogy of children's books based on his 1984 album Jump!, a musical adaptation of Br'er Rabbit folktales.
-He has remained active as a collaborator and arranger, working with artists such as Haruomi Hosono, Rufus Wainwright, Silverchair, and Joanna Newsom, while releasing three additional studio albums: Tokyo Rose (1989), Orange Crate Art (with Wilson, 1995), and Songs Cycled (2013).
+He has remained active as a collaborator and arranger, working with artists such as Rufus Wainwright, Silverchair, and Joanna Newsom, while releasing three additional studio albums: Tokyo Rose (1989), Orange Crate Art (with Wilson, 1995), and Songs Cycled (2013).